spatie/laravel-webhook-client/README.md

 Route::webhooks('webhook-receiving-url');
 ```

-Behind the scenes, this will register a `POST` route to a controller provided by this package.
+Behind the scenes, by default this will register a `POST` route to a controller provided by this package.
 Because the app that sends webhooks to you has no way of getting a csrf-token, you must add that route to the `except` array of the `VerifyCsrfToken` middleware:

 ```php
 protected $except = [